 1. The Writing is on the Wall

-We nicknamed these ‘The Sunset Rowers’ on the Calle Elvira, who pointed us in the direction of the River Darro, Granada’s only river and my favourite peaceful place in the city.
+And we nicknamed these ‘The Sunset Rowers’ on the Calle Elvira, who pointed us in the direction of the River Darro, Granada’s only river and my favourite peaceful place in the city.
 Incidentally, this wall mural is by the famous El Niño de las pinturas, who you can read more about here.

-The best patisserie we found was down an alleyway on the very top of the Sacromonte in the Albaicín – we would never have known it was there if it wasn’t for this painting enticing us in!
+And the best patisserie we found was down an alleyway on the very top of the Sacromonte in the Albaicín – we would never have known it was there if it wasn’t for this painting enticing us in!

 Handy tip: if you buy enough bread and cakes, they throw a few baby ones in for free!

+You don’t need to pay a tour guide.
 As you walk around the city, you’ll notice that many courtyard doors are often open.
 I’m not advocating breaking and entering, but most of the time it’s completely fine to wander inside – we found a secret shrine leading to a stunning restaurant, some of the oldest Carminas in the city, and the Modern Languages department of a university.
 Because what looks like this:

 Is actually this: